astamm78/Fetch_TakeHomeExercise/README.md

 I also wanted to set up my main view model, `ContentViewModel` as an `@EnvironmentObject` as it became clear very early on that more than one subview would rely on it's `@Published` vars for displaying the data correctly.

 The main Networking file, `NetworkingService`, is also set up with a generic handler for JSON data.
-There's only a single model in this project, but other `Codable` models could be added to the future and use the same `handleResponse` function from the `NetworkingService` to return the correct object type.
+There's only a single model in this project, but other `Codable` models could be added in the future and use the same `handleResponse` function from the `NetworkingService` to return the correct object type.

 Also, even though this is a realtively simple application, I organized my code as I would have for a larger app, with many more models, view models, networking calls and views.